 5) Best Streamlined Reverb:

-ValhallaRoom is very versatile on it’s own, but to bring the epic-ness to your sounds you might also want Shimmer, which is specifically designed to create large, smooth-sounding tails for booms, trailer hits and other more ambient elements.
+The earlier ValhallaRoom is still very versatile on it’s own, and to bring more instant epic-ness to your sounds you might also want Shimmer, which is specifically designed to create large, smooth-sounding tails for booms, trailer hits and other more ambient elements.
 More info here.

 Also check out: